- Page Count: 432

 As Freya’s enemies close in and her loyalties are tested, she must decide if she is ready to rule and, if so, how far she is willing to go to keep the crown.

-Freya leaves a banquet at the palace early and pretty much everyone who stays is poisoned.
-Everything is thrown into chaos as she’s suddenly queen and has to learn to navigate court politics and stay alive while she tries to figure out who the murderer is.
+Freya leaves a banquet at the palace and pretty much everyone who stays is poisoned.
+She’s suddenly queen and has to learn to navigate court politics and stay alive while she tries to figure out who the murderer is.
 But this is also where the book slows down a lot.
 There are a variety of characters with different motives, a potentially complicated love interest, and… just a lot of people?
 The only character I was really interested in was Torsten Wolff (BECAUSE HOW AWESOME IS THAT NAME).

 Basically this is a great setting with a refreshing main character, but I wasn’t terribly into the story after the initial massacre.
-I just didn’t find the pacing particularly gripping and ended up not really caring in the end.
-I’ve never been that into murder mysteries, though, so that is worth taking into consideration with my rating.
-I think a lot of people will love this book and I did like it overall!
+I just didn’t find the pacing particularly gripping and ended up not really caring about anything in the end.
+I’ve never been that into murder mysteries, though, so maybe that affected my rating.